From the Shorter Catechism:

 - Family groups and families with children will be seated at tables.
 Chairs positioned for social distancing will be provided for individuals and couples.
 Individuals from the same household can sit together without distancing.
 These family groups, couples, and individuals are encouraged to follow social distancing guidelines at all times out of respect to others.

-- Doors will be propped open to limit physical contact with the handles.
+- Doors will be propped open as able to limit physical contact with the handles.

 - Temperature of the building will be regulated prior to the service to eliminate the fan noise.

-- An oﬀering box will be placed at the entrance for individuals to place their oﬀering.
+- An oﬀering box will be placed at the entrance for individuals to place their oﬀering, or you can give online.

 - Sanctuary: For persons more at risk due to age or underlying medical condition

 - Family groups and couples may sit together, but otherwise social distancing will be maintained for seating.
-An Usher will be available to help with suitable seating locations.
+An Usher will be available to help with suitable seating locations and to assist in maintaining physical distancing when leaving.
+The fellowship hall is the overflow when the sanctuary is full.
+You may use the online bulletin to avoid handling hymnals and other paper products.

 - As applicable 1a, 1c, 1d, 1f, and 1h, from above will apply for the sanctuary.

-- At Home: For persons who are more at risk, or more comfortable remaining at home
+- At Home: For persons who are more at risk, or want to practice the highest safety protocol by remaining at home

 - Restroom use will be limited to one person at a time, or parent with child